 480 South Tibbs Avenue, Indianapolis

-Tibbs is our family’s go-to due to its proximity to our house.
+Tibbs Drive-In is our family’s go-to due to its proximity to our house.
 It’s Indy’s only drive-in and worth the trip!
-During the summer, they are showing movies on 4 screens, Thursday-Monday.
+During the summer, they show movies on four screens, Thursday-Monday.

 Starlite Drive-In Theatre